Dragon Awards: Reception

 The Dragon Awards have been criticized because of the appearance that the awards were created in conjunction with campaigns by the Rabid and Sad Puppies to attack the Hugo Award.
 Another concern raised is regarding the opaqueness of the nomination and voting process.

 Winners

-The full list of nominees ("shortlist") can be found at List of Dragon Award nominees.
+The full list of last-stage nominees can be found at List of Dragon Award finalists.